mousemke/flounder/README.md

 + changed flounder <-> element references in react
 + $ now sets flounder as 'flounder' with data
 + µ now sets flounder as 'flounder' with set
-+ flounder now detects, destroys, and re-instantiates with the new optins if it is given an element that already has a flounder
++ flounder now detects, destroys, and re-instantiates with the new options if it is given an element that already has a flounder

 0.2.6